 2021 Best Graduate Schools for a Master's Degree by Salary Score

 Graduate school is a significant financial investment, and one of the top factors students consider when choosing a program is how a master’s degree will impact their salary.
 We believe salary is a critical measure of student success, which is why we evaluate schools based on alumni salaries in the year after graduation.
 We rank colleges and universities by our proprietary Salary Score, which reflects how much alumni earn compared to alumni of the same programs at other colleges.
 This list highlights schools that prepare students for high-paying careers regardless of what they study.
 Each college and university on this list offers and includes data for at least eight master’s-level programs.
 Read our methodology to learn more about how schools were ranked.
+Also, read our reviews from graduate students for another perspective.

 While other ranking lists highlight colleges with elite reputations, our list serves a different purpose by directing students to schools whose alumni earn higher salaries in the first year after graduation.
 Overall, we found that nonprofit institutions produced master’s-level graduates who earn higher salaries — the top 25 schools for earning potential were all nonprofit colleges and universities.
 Our data also highlights many strong public universities.
 It is a common belief that attending private institutions results in higher salaries for graduates, and they often dominate other ranking lists.
 While many of the top universities on our list are private, 43% of the top 25 institutions for earning potential were public universities.